+Exclusion of those with prior involvement in the matter

-- 11.1 As a general principle, no-one who has had significant involvement in the process leading to a dismissal or appeal hearing can act in any way as designated officer/panel at an appeal hearing. - 11.2 The person presenting the case at the appeal hearing will normally be the person responsible for deciding on the outcome, which is the subject of appeal, as part of their case they explain the reasons for their decision. - 11.3 An employee's appeal against any level of caution issued may be heard by the next level of management or a Governors appeal panel.
-A Governor panel must hear all appeals against dismissal. - 11.4 The designated officer/panel is the person(s) who make(s) the decision.
-In the course of a hearing, they will hear complaints about the employee's performance and the employee's response, and determine what action, if any, should be taken. - 11.5 In very complex cases it may be necessary for more than one person to present information. - 11.6 The designated officer/panel may adjourn the hearing for an appropriate period of time (normally no more than 5 working days) if a reasonable request is made to do so by any party.
+- 11.1 As a general principle, no-one who has had significant involvement in the process leading to a dismissal or appeal hearing can act in any way as designated officer/panel at a hearing. - 11.2 The person presenting the case at the appeal hearing will normally be the person responsible for deciding on the outcome, which is the subject of appeal, as part of their case they will explain the reasons for their decision.

+Designated Officer/Panel

+11.3 The designated officer/panel is the person(s) who make(s) the decision.
+In the course of a hearing, they will hear complaints about the employee's performance and the employee's response, and determine what action, if any, should be taken.

+Presenting the case

+11.4 In very complex cases it may be necessary for more than one person to present information.

+Adjournments

+11.5 The designated officer/panel may adjourn the hearing for an appropriate period of time (normally no more than 5 working days) if a reasonable request is made to do so by any party.
 This request should not be unreasonably refused.

-12.0 EXPUNCTIONS
+Expunctions

-12.1 Records of informal meetings/cautions will be retained on the employee's personal file for 1 year following the date of the meeting(s).
+11.6 Records of informal meetings/cautions will be retained on the employee's personal file for 1 year following the date of the meeting(s).
 Schools should be mindful of the Data Protection Act and compliance with GDPR.

-13.0 TRADE UNION REPRESENTATIVES
+12.0 TRADE UNION REPRESENTATIVES

-13.1 No formal capability procedures will be taken against an accredited representative of a recognised trade union until full circumstances of the case have been discussed with an appropriate full time official of the trade union concerned.
+12.1 No formal capability procedures will be taken against an accredited representative of a recognised trade union until full circumstances of the case have been discussed with an appropriate full-time official of the trade union concerned.

-14.0 FUTURE PERFORMANCE
+13.0 FUTURE PERFORMANCE

-14.1 If there are any further concerns about the employee's performance within 12 months of informal concerns and/or a formal caution being issued, the manager may invoke the capability procedure again at the stage at which the last capability procedure ended or as appropriate.
+13.1 If there are any further concerns about the employee's performance within 12 months of informal concerns and/or a formal caution being issued, the manager may invoke the capability procedure again at the stage at which the last capability procedure ended or as appropriate.